G4nnesh/Detectron2OnROS/README.md

 ---

 ## TODO for obstacles avoidance
-1 - Create a movement law for the car
+1 - Create a movement law for the car<br/>
 2 - Use the 'obstacles' topic msg to command the car